Building fail-safe software systems

 Building resilient systems

 Malicious attacks and security breaches pose additional threats to software dependability and resilience.
 In December 2021, for example, the Canada Revenue Agency went offline as the administrators were worried about a potential security threat that was affecting organizations – including hospitals – around the world.
 The threat was a flaw in a common open-source logging tool used in cloud servers across industry and government that enables hackers to access data, embed malware and engage in other nefarious activities.
+With the increasing use of software systems, there’s a parallel growing demand for software engineers who can design and implement resilient systems that will continue operating in the face of failure or security breach.

 The MEL in Dependable Software Systems is a graduate degree for software professionals with several years of work experience who want to upgrade their skills in this critical area.